apprunjs/apprun-docs/docs/apprun-site-csr.md

 ## Routing Parameters

 However, if you want to pass parameters to the component through the URL, you can create your event handler.
+For example:
 ```javascript
 import { app, Component } from 'apprun';
 export default class extends Component {